 - Verify that the antivirus program on your computer is blocking fraudulent sites.
 Most modern antivirus programs have this feature, so make sure to keep your antivirus program updated constantly.

 - Report any message you suspect.
 Most e-mail websites provide the ability to report suspicious messages.

-Electronic blackmail is one of the biggest risks facing users of the Internet and smart devices who do not have any knowledge about information security, electronic blackmail may lead to problems affecting the psychological of the person being blackmailed, especially in our societies and because of our customs and traditions.
+Electronic extortion is one of the biggest risks facing users of the Internet and smart devices who do not have any knowledge about information security, electronic extortion may lead to problems affecting the psychological of the person being extorted, especially in our societies and because of our customs and traditions.

 - Avoid accepting a friendship request from unknown people.

 - Avoid responding to any conversation from an unknown source.